 This card offers a very competitive annual fee and variable APR, compared with other secured credit cards on the market.
 However, this bank does operate much more slowly than its competitors.
 According to published terms and conditions, a new account can take as long as three weeks to set up.
 Payments can be subject to a hold of up to ten days, during which your access to credit could be restricted.
 Other reviews have pointed out that these issues highlight weaknesses in First Progress' customer service.
 However, if you're executing an effective, long-term, credit-building strategy, account maintenance speed shouldn't concern you.

-According to credit reporting agencies, using a secured credit card to build your credit score requires months of deliberate work.
+According to credit reporting agencies, using a secured credit card to build your credit score requires months of deliberate work and responsible use.
 First, you'll use your First Progress card once every month to buy something very small.
 Then, when your statement arrives, you'll pay it off.
 Hovering your credit utilization at about 1 percent will give you the best shot at boosting your credit score.
 This card's lack of other major perks and benefits doesn't matter, since it really should stay locked up at home most of the time.
 If you plan to use a secured card for anything else other than building a credit history, you may be better off with a prepaid debit card or with a debit card linked to a traditional checking account.

 First Progress Platinum Elite MasterCard® Secured Credit Card details